PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 fuge> start all
 ```

 The system should start up as before.
-If we open up a browser and point it to `http://localhost:3000` we should be able to add numbers in exactly the same way as with the restify based service.
+If we open up a browser and point it to `http://localhost:3000` we should be able to add numbers in exactly the same way as with the `restify` based service.
 We have just implemented our first pattern based, transport independent microservice.

 ### How it works
 The changes that we have just made to the system do not affect how it works functionally, we have, however, restructured the code.
 Let's review some of the important points.
-Firstly we have replaced restify with Mu, in doing this we also refactored the service code a little.
+Firstly we have replaced Restify with Mu, in doing this we also refactored the service code a little.
 The important point about this refactoring is that the code that implements the service logic no longer needs to understand the context in which it is called.

 This is an important principle in developing a microservice system.
 If we look again at the updated service code we can see that `service.js` just provides the business logic for our service.
-Whilst this could be achieved using restify or some other HTTP based mechanism, we have chosen to wire the service up using Mu.
+Whilst this could be achieved using Restify or some other HTTP based mechanism, we have chosen to wire the service up using Mu.
 In this case we have used the TCP transport, however, Mu provides a number of different transport mechanisms and we could just have easily wired the service up using Mu HTTP transport, a local function call transport or some form of message bus for example RabbitMQ or Kafka with no change to the service business logic.

 > #### Transport Independent ![](../tip.png)
-> Microservice business logic should execute independent of the transport context.
+> Microservice business logic should execute independent of the context in which it is called.
+Put another way a microservice should not know anything about the context that it is executing in.

 Secondly we are not using an explicit url to reach our service.
 Under the hood Mu uses a pattern based routing algorithm to dispatch messages to services.
 We can think of this operating in much the same way that an IP network functions except that in place of IP addresses Mu uses patterns to route messages to services.
 In a Mu based microservice system every participating entity has a pattern routing table at its core.